 Continue exploring.
 Scroll to the bottom of the Cortana window and select Open in Power BI.

 The report page opens in Power BI.

 Considerations and troubleshooting

-- Cortana will not have access to any Cortana cards that have not been enabled for Power BI.
+- Cortana doesn't have access to any Cortana cards that haven't been enabled for Power BI.

 - Still can't get Cortana to work with Power BI?
 Try the Cortana troubleshooter.